I'm a fifth-year PhD candidate in economics at

 Average Rating: 4.9 / 5.0

 "One of my favorite, if not my favorite instructor at Harvard as of now.
 He is a great teacher since he only talks about the most important and relevant components of any subject or reading, but he also is a pretty considerate person, making time to read through drafts of assignments and being quite accessible at office hours.
-He's done a great job with the course this year and only he hopes to return next year so more students can learn as much as I did from him.
+He's done a great job with the course this year and I only hope he returns next year so more students can learn as much as I did from him."

 Teaching Fellow to Professor Onur Burak Celik, Spring 2023